cyfyifanchen/cyfyifanchen/README.md

 - 🤩 The food is burger, I wanted to go with pizza, but burger comes with fries.

-- 🇨🇳 The music is Jay Chou, mandarin pop is dope, believe it or not.
+- 🇨🇳 The music is Jay Chou, believe it or not, mandarin pop is dope as heck.

 - 🙏 The anime is Dragon Ball, let Vegeta defeat Goku once, just once, please.